Blog post structure is just as important as the content itself.

 As an example of this, well…

-Just carry on reading and I’ll show you what I mean.
+Just keep reading, and I’ll show you what I mean.

 Optimising Your Blog Post Structure